iWriteGigs

 The majority of the Indian Ocean is in the Northern Hemisphere.

-B The Atlantic Ocean is the second largest of the oceans.
+B The Southern Ocean is at the southernmost point of the globe.

 The deepest areas of the world’s oceans are found in the Pacific Ocean.